TitoNicolaDrugman/Sen2Fire-Wildfire-Detection/README.md

 This repository contains various deep learning implementations and experiments aimed at benchmarking and improving wildfire detection using the **Sen2Fire** dataset.

-Building upon the baseline established in the original paper, we explore different architectures—ranging from Unet, Hybrid Transformer-CNNs to Dual-Stream SegFormers—and input strategies to maximize detection performance on multi-spectral satellite imagery.
+Building upon the baseline established in the original paper, we explore different architectures—ranging from Unet, Hybrid Transformer-CNNs, Dual-Stream SegFormers to nnU-Net—and input strategies to maximize detection performance on multi-spectral satellite imagery.

 ### Reference Material
 *   **Original Paper:** [SEN2FIRE: A Challenging Benchmark Dataset for Wildfire Detection Using Sentinel Data](https://arxiv.org/abs/2403.17884)